Spain

 Working time – reduced maximum working hours

-Impact date: Awaited (the Council of Ministers approved the preliminary draft of the law on 6 February 2025, but it is still pending parliamentary approval) At the end of 2024, the Ministry of Labour and Social Economy and the trade unions agreed to reduce the maximum working time to an average of 37.5 hours per week in 2025 (the maximum is currently 40 hours per week) and associated provisions.
+Impact date: 10 September 2025 At the end of 2024, the Ministry of Labour and Social Economy and the trade unions agreed to reduce the maximum working time to an average of 37.5 hours per week in 2025 (the maximum is currently 40 hours per week) and associated provisions.

 On 6 May 2025 the Council of Ministers approved a draft Bill regulating the reduction of the maximum working time.
 The Bill must next be approved by Parliament.
 The Bill has not yet been published, but based on the information currently available, it is understood to include: